 “There is a lesson here.
 A lesson that can help people and teach them what NOT to do during a photoshoot.”

 So, with the help of Lightroom I managed to somewhat salvage what I could and make a few of them look decently presentable.
 (You may be saying to yourself, “I don’t see anything wrong with them.”
 And while they aren’t completely terrible right now, these photos were salvaged after hours of editing, bringing up the shadows, decreasing the exposure, etc. in Lightroom.
 Which is wayyy too much time to be spending on editing!)
+So, whether you’d planning on doing a shoot out on the streets or looking for a photo studio near you, I thought I would give some suggestions after my awful day!

 The only upside of the day was this adorable wrap dress that I’m wearing from www.tobi.com.
 It was actually the perfect thing to be wearing on a hot day because the fabric was breezy and actually kept my body cool.
 Right now Tobi.com is having a sale and the entire site is 50% off, so if you like this dress, hurry on over!